koala-framework/file-watcher/README.md

 ### TODO

-- [ ] more events compressing
 - [ ] error handling when child process fails
-- [ ] new backend: inotify php module implementation
 - [ ] new backend: some nodejs based implementation